RSoul82/Blender-NewDark-Toolkit/README.md

   - **Tranparency**: 0 = fully opaque (default), 100 = fully transparent.
   - **Illumination**: Allows faces to be fully lit, e.g. lantern glass.
 For animated lights the Dark Engine will automatically turn on/off faces with illuminated materials.
 Brightnesses can be modifed in Dromed using the Renderer > Self Illumination property (decimal, 0 - 1).
 Not confirmed at time of writing but I think it multiplies all 'ILLUM' material brightness values, up to a point.
   - **Double Sided**: Allows the face to be rendered when viewed from the back as well as the front.
 Effectively doubles the poly count for this material, so only use this where it's neede (e.g. where the player should be able to see both sides, e.g. flat fences, windows etc).
-  - **Do Not Copy**: This will prevent the texture being copied *even when the overall Export Options do allow for copying*.
+  - **Do Not Copy Texture**: This will prevent the texture being copied *even when the overall Export Options do allow for copying*.
 Useful for when some textures are new and others are from a .crf file.
+  - **Import Materials From Custom Properties**: The previous version of this addon used custom properties to store material parameters.
+This button looks for any of those and applies them to the above properties.
+The custom properties are not deleted, but you should remove them yourself to keep things tidy.
 </details>

 User-defined BSP Parameters (advanced):<br/>